Zavy86/docker-course/topics/18-understanding-volumes/README.md

 QUIT
 ```

-Let’s proceed with the upgrade to Redis version `8` by migrating the volume.
+Let's proceed with the upgrade to Redis version `8` by migrating the volume.

-Let’s stop the previous container:
+Let's stop the previous container:

 ```shell
 $ docker stop redis7